10 Misconceptions About The Eastern Orthodox Church

 Many Protestants object to the Orthodox Church because they conflate it with Roman Catholicism.
 While there are indeed certain similarities between Eastern Orthodoxy and Roman Catholicism, there are far more differences between our confessions.

-For instance, we view Church authority differently, especially when it comes to the infallibility and supremacy of the Roman pontiff.
+For instance, we view Church authority differently, especially when it comes to the infallibility and supremacy of the Roman pontiff, or pope.
 Additionally, the Eastern Orthodox Church views sin, salvation, marriage, grace, what happens after death, and even the relationship between the Three Persons of the Trinity, differently than the Roman Catholic Church.

 We may both have liturgical worship, clergy, sacraments, apostolic succession, and intercessory prayer to Saints; however, a deeper look at our faiths shows just how dissimilar they really are.
 We are so different, in fact, that our churches are not in communion, and haven’t been for nearly 1,000 years now.